Overhead Costs: A Complete Guide for Service Businesses

 Marketing costs, like advertisements and lead generation website subscriptions, take up a big chunk of overhead costs, but they aren’t always worth it.

-Effective marketing takes a lot of trial and error, which is why it’s important to start small.
-Once you have an idea of what works and what doesn’t, scale accordingly.
+Effective marketing takes a lot of trial and error, which is why it’s important to start small and then, once you have an idea of what works and what doesn’t, scale accordingly.

-Start with low-cost initiatives, like referral marketing and tearaway flyers to get a feel for what works for your business before branching out to more expensive endeavors.
+Start with low-cost initiatives, like referral marketing and door hangers, to get a feel for what works for your business before branching out to more expensive endeavors.

 If you decide to try a new marketing platform or tool, start small and only invest more money once it shows promise so you don’t waste money on an unsuccessful campaign or promotion.